Pallavighxsh/hot_seat/README.md

 hot_seat is a Python-powered automated **MCQ (Multiple Choice Question) generator** built specifically for **technical & corporate hiring assessments**, not for college examination papers or student quizzes.

-It retrieves topic-related information using **SERP API**, scrapes article content, processes it through a **local Phi-3 Language Model**, and generates **50 professional interview MCQs per topic**, complete with an **answer key**, exporting them as **.docx files** for direct use.
+It retrieves topic-related information using **SERP API**, scrapes article content, processes it through a **local Phi-3 Language Model**, and generates **10 professional interview MCQs per topic**, complete with an **answer key**, exporting them as **.docx files** for direct use.

 This tool is ideal for **HR teams, L&D departments, technical hiring rounds, internal corporate evaluation, and EdTech assessment platforms.**

-### Important: This tool uses a generative AI model so some of the generated MCQs may contain errors typicaly found in GenAI.
+### Important: This tool uses a generative AI model, so some of the generated MCQs may contain errors typically found in GenAI.

 ## 🚀 Features